 There is growing evidence to promote the role of nutrition and healthy lifestyle to enhance and protect the immune system for people of all ages.
-While it is debatable as to the optimal level of nutrients needed across the lifespan to enhance outcomes, no one would argue that the goal to enhance immune system development and bolster protection against pathogens is a good goal for clinicians to advance in their patients.
+While the specific level of nutrients needed across the lifespan to enhance outcomes is yet to be defined, the goal to enhance immune system development and bolster protection against pathogens is a good goal for clinicians to advance in their patients.

 Everyone can benefit from a strong immune system to prevent illness and disease, morbidity and mortality.
-As we learn more about the role of nutrition, it becomes quite obvious that nutritional components can enhance the immune system, particularly as we age and processes are not as efficient as they were in the younger years.
+Nutritional components can enhance the immune system, particularly with age as processes are not as efficient as they were in the younger years.

 Individuals with compromised nutritional intakes due to physical illness or poor dietary choices may benefit from nutritional interventions and supplementation to enhance outcomes and support immune health.
 Older individuals who are cared for in nursing homes, or the very young exposed to second hand smoke or life-long poor nutritional choices and unhealthy lifestyle, may have special needs that clinicians may recognize as candidates for nutritional intervention and support.(Meydani 2002; Meydani, Leka et al. 2004; Meydani, Barnett et al. 2007; Wu and Meydani 2008; Meydani and Hamer 2009; Barnett, Hamer et al. 2010)

 Awareness of special needs across the life span is a critical component of nutritional evaluation by clinicians in supporting a healthy immune system.
-In otherwise, healthy infants, a deficiency of zinc or iron, may predispose children to increased morbidity, despite having normal growth.
-Children who have picky eating behaviors may also be predisposed to deficiencies early in life that can have negative consequences when the immune system needs to mount a robust response.
-(Brotanek, Gosz et al. 2007; Suskind 2009; Haimi and Lerner 2014; Taylor, Northstone et al. 2016) A Mediterranean-style diet rich in omega-3 fatty acids may benefit individuals that are pre-disposed to metabolic syndrome and reduce the symptoms associated with overweight, such as diabetes and cardiovascular disease.(Meydani 2005; Meydani and Azzi 2009)
+In otherwise healthy infants, a deficiency of zinc or iron may predispose children to increased morbidity, despite having normal growth.
+Children with picky eating behaviors may also be predisposed to deficiencies early in life that can have negative consequences when the immune system needs to mount a robust response.
+(Brotanek, Gosz et al. 2007; Suskind 2009; Haimi and Lerner 2014; Taylor, Northstone et al. 2016) A Mediterranean-style diet rich in omega-3 fatty acids may benefit individuals that are predisposed to metabolic syndrome and reduce the symptoms associated with being overweight, such as diabetes and cardiovascular disease.(Meydani 2005; Meydani and Azzi 2009)